anakic/querystorm-docs/New docs/Managing packages.md

 QueryStorm also uses its NuGet infrastructure for publishing and downloading extension packages.

-Extension packages are created and published from the QueryStom IDE (by package creators), but are installed and used from the QueryStorm runtime (by end users).
+Extension packages are created and published from the QueryStom IDE (by package creators), but are installed and used from the QueryStorm Runtime (by end users).

 ![Extensions ribbon button](../Images/ExtensionsRibbonButton.PNG)